Edit in GitHubLog an issue

 Improved Prompt Bar

 Rich Previews offer a more interactive and engaging preview experience, while with Fast Mode you can cut the generation time when fewer details and smaller sizes are enough.
-Lastly, Custom Firefly Models allow enterprise users to tailor outputs to unique brand or project requirements.

 How to enable the new experience